OSGConnect/connectbook/FsurfRemote/GetAnAccount.md

 After your account has been created, you'll get an email with your username and password.
-When you receive this information, you should use the fsurf command to change your password.
+When you receive this information, you should use the fsurf utility to change your password.

 ## What's Next?